gardener/etcd-druid/docs/deployment/getting-started-locally/getting-started-locally.md

 Go debugging uses [Delve](https://github.com/go-delve/delve).
 Please see the [skaffold debugging documentation](https://skaffold.dev/docs/workflows/debug/) how to setup your IDE accordingly.

+!!! note
-> **Note:** Resuming or stopping only a single goroutine (Go Issue [25578](https://github.com/golang/go/issues/25578), [31132](https://github.com/golang/go/issues/31132)) is currently not supported, so the action will cause all the goroutines to get activated or paused.
+    Resuming or stopping only a single goroutine (Go Issue [25578](https://github.com/golang/go/issues/25578), [31132](https://github.com/golang/go/issues/31132)) is currently not supported, so the action will cause all the goroutines to get activated or paused.

 This means that when a goroutine is paused on a breakpoint, then all the other goroutines are also paused.
 This should be kept in mind when using `skaffold debug`.